 Build Plans

-When a plan is triggered Alteryx One captures a snapshot of the objects in the plan.
-This snapshot defines the set of tasks that are executed as part of a plan run.
-Snapshots don’t include the assets behind tasks, so later changes to those assets may affect task outcomes during plan execution.
+Alteryx One captures a snapshot of the objects in the Plan.
+This snapshot defines the set of tasks that are executed as part of a Plan run.

 All of the dependencies for any task are also executed.